heeseorain/mini_module_abm/exercise3.md

-# Software exercise 3: Using QGIS with NetLogo (30 minutes)
+# Software exercise 3: Using QGIS with NetLogo (40 minutes)
 ### Teaching materials are prepared by Dr Heeseo Rain Kwon (heeseo.kwon.10@ucl.ac.uk).

 ## Download and install QGIS
 - Please download and install `QGIS 3.28 LTR` according to your platform: [QGIS Download Page](https://www.qgis.org/en/site/forusers/download.html#){:target="_blank"}.

 ### Example 1: Preparing spatial input data on QGIS for an urban growth model (15min)
+- Go through at your own pace.
 - As an example of an urban growth model, we will use [Isobenefit Urbanism morphogenesis](https://www.sciencedirect.com/science/article/pii/S0301479719307571){:target="_blank"} currently being reimplemented by Dr Heeseo Rain Kwon (2023) as part of a project led by Dr Tommaso Gabrieli at UCL.
+(You would have received introduction to this model in the lecture right before this exercise).
 - We will use data of a small part of [New Forest District](https://www.google.com/maps/place/New+Forest+District/){:target="_blank"} which includes Milford on Sea and Lymington.

 1. Download boundary map of the case area: [ward_milford_lymington.zip](https://github.com/heeseorain/mini_module_abm/blob/master/data/ward_milford_lymington.zip){:target="_blank"} and save it in your working directory (e.g. your "mini_module_abm" folder).
 Extract the zip file.